micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 The names should indicate the content: `libs.ld` defines the additional libraries, `mem.ld` defines the memory regions and `sections.ld` defines the  sections and the mapping to the memory regions.

-To make the linker use them all, add something like this when invoking the linker:
+To make the build use them all, add something like this when invoking the linker:

 ```bash
 $ <prefix>-g++ ... -L ldscripts -T libs.ld -T mem.ld -T sections.ld ...